New US refugee program lets Americans choose who to sponsor | Politics

 New US refugee program lets Americans choose who to sponsor

-A new Biden administration refugee program to be launched on Tuesday will let U.S. sponsors nominate specific people they want to bring to the United States in an effort that could help families reunite and involve more everyday Americans in resettlement efforts.
+The Biden administration launched a new refugee program on Tuesday that will let U.S. sponsors nominate specific people they want to bring to the United States, an effort intended to help families reunite and involve more everyday Americans.

-RAMPING UP The Biden administration launched private sponsorships in January 2023, with the first refugees - who were assigned to sponsors rather than chosen - arriving in June.
+RAMPING UP The Biden administration first launched a private sponsorship program in January 2023, but those refugees were assigned to sponsors rather than chosen.

-Only 85 refugees have entered through the sponsorship program to date, but the numbers have been increasing, State Department officials said.
+Only 85 refugees have entered through that program to date, State Department officials said, far below the goal of processing 5,000 refugees in fiscal year 2023.
+State Department officials said numbers have been increasing and that they expect more applicants now that sponsors can choose who they want to bring into the country.

+The timeline for refugees to arrive in the U.S. could be six months to several years, according to the Welcome Corps, and it remains unclear how many applications are pending.
 To qualify under the new program, potential refugees must have been registered with the U.N. by Sept.
 30, 2023, a cutoff meant to discourage people from leaving home just to participate.

 Cubans, Haitians, Nicaraguans and Venezuelans may apply if they qualify for refugee status and had pending sponsorship applications through a separate Biden "parole" program.
 Luwam Abraham, a 30-year-old who came to the U.S. from Eritrea as a child, hopes to use the new program to bring over six Eritrean family members currently in refugee camps in Ethiopia, she said.